scroll-into-view/scroll-into-view-if-needed/README.md

 }
 ```

-Quick note, in the CSS property the `auto` keyword equals `behavior: 'instant'`, not `behavior: 'auto'` on `scrollIntoView`. **Yes**, this is confusing.

 ##### `'smooth'`

 Using `behavior: 'smooth'` is the easiest way to smooth scroll an element as it does not require any CSS, just a browser that implements it.
 [More information.](#ponyfill-smooth-scrolling)

-##### `'instant'`

-This is useful for scenarios where it's certain that smooth scrolling would make an interaction feel sluggish.
-Like keyboard navigation and other user experiences where the end user expect things to move _instantly_.

 ##### `Function`